 It seems Fundrazr allows us to keep the campaign alive for a little while, so those who want to take part in the fundraising effort can still donate money for a few days!

-As for the messages, we’ll keep on posting those we receive until Saturday – 23:59 GMT so feel free to send yours to supportdolores (at) cranberriesworld.com along with your name/username and country.
+As for the messages, we’ll keep on posting those we receive until Saturday – 11:59 PM (GMT) so feel free to send yours to supportdolores (at) cranberriesworld.com along with your name/username and country.

-If you don’t get any confirmation from us to tell you your message will be posted on www.cranberriesworld.com/supportdolores, please do send your email again as we do answer everyone!
+If you don’t get any confirmation from us to tell your message will be posted, please do send your email again as we do answer everyone!

 We’re very happy so many countries are represented, people from Argentina, Belgium, Brazil, Bulgaria, Canada, Chile, China, Croatia, Ecuador, El Salvador, France, Germany, Greece, Hungary, India, Ireland, Italy, Luxembourg, Malaysia, Malta, Mexico, Netherlands, Northern Ireland, Peru, Poland, Portugal, Republic of Macedonia, Russia, Scotland, Serbia, Spain, Switzerland, UK, Ukraine, Uruguay and the USA sent their support messages to Dolores.